OlegStrekachev/Responsive-layout-study/README.md

 - Global modal menu toggle;
 - Inventory Grid / List layout switch;
 - Inventory cards in the list layout have an expand option with height transition animation;
-- Navigation links and menu items have dynamically created highlighter;
+- Navigation links and menu items have a dynamically created highlighter;